 The functional currency of the Company's foreign subsidiary is the U.S. Dollar; however, certain expenses, assets and liabilities are transacted at the local currency.
 These transactions are translated from the local currency into U.S. Dollars at exchange rates during or at the end of the reporting period.
-The impact of the currency translation is not significant.
+The activities of the Company's foreign subsidiary are not significant to the condensed consolidated financial statements.